Frequently asked questions (FAQ) about the IME Mini MBA Executive Program

 Read more about the modules here

-Each of the six classic modules (mentioned above) are full-day workshops, while the Design Your Career (DYC) module has a unique five-workshop structure, meaning that each of your full-day modules will start with one hour of DYC lecture.
+Each of the six classic modules (mentioned above) are full-day workshops and always take place on Saturdays.
+The seventh module is Design Your Career (DYC) module and it has a unique five-workshop structure, meaning that each of your full-day modules will start with one hour of DYC lecture.

 Each year we start with a new class in February and August.
-As a participant you will have one to two full-day workshops per month.
+As a participant you will have one to two full-day workshops per month (always Saturdays).
 In total, the program takes 6 months (from start to certification).
 It requires approx. 25 hours per month for preparations, assignments and workshop.

 The detailed schedule can be found here.